Area Fifty-Where? Salary: $22,340

 The coast of San Mateo County in California is a much better location, with major highways and wholesale markets nearby.
-The problem is that all those acres of rare voodoo lilies are rare for a reason.
+The problem is, all those acres of rare voodoo lilies are rare for a reason.
 They stink.
 No, seriously—they're putrid.
 They rely on flies for pollination, so they smell like, well...like what flies want things to smell like.
 You couldn't sell enough of them to pay for a bus ticket out of there.

 The white carnations were great, but were just the beginning.
 They brought in enough revenue to get started on riskier but more lucrative crops.
 It all started with expansion of the red and purple carnation crops.
 Then the Peruvian lilies came in.
 Now the callas and gladiolus are getting put out into the open fields.
-It took a quite a bit of work to get this far and to be able to afford to expand, but it all should pay off well and rather soon.
-You surprise your wife with a beautiful bouquet of hundred dollar bills.
+It took quite a bit of work to get this far and to be able to afford to expand, but it all should pay off well and rather soon.
+You surprise your partner with a beautiful bouquet of hundred dollar bills.

 Diego Rivera couldn't have dreamed of such floral abundance.
 Your vast flower fields and greenhouse ranges are spectacular.
 The market takes anything that you want to grow.
 Revenue is great.
 Crews are happy.
 Who could have guessed that growing flowers could be so much fun?